nguyenquan-2510/Lua-Vector2/README.md

-# Vector2 Data Type writen in Lua
+# Vector2 Data Type written in Lua

 As y'all know that Lua just have table as its only data structure So I created it.
 To be more specific, recreated it.
 I think this has been created be4